 ------------------------------ TOTAL DURATION: 0:01:31.02 ------------------------------

-Despite its utter simplicity, this little timer is a very convenient little tool to improve your SAS code efficiency.
+Despite its utter simplicity, this little timer program is a very convenient tool to improve your SAS code efficiency.
 You can use it to compare or benchmark your SAS programs in their entirety.

 Warning.
-In the above timer, I used the datetime() function, and I insist on using it instead of the time() function as I saw in many online resources.
+In the above timer, I used the datetime() function.
+I insist on using it instead of the time() function as I saw in many online resources.
 Keep in mind that the time() function resets to 0 at midnight.
 While time() will work just as well when start and stop times are within the same date, it will produce completely meaningless results when start time falls within one date and stop time falls within another date.
-You can easily trap yourself in when you submit your SAS program right before midnight while it ends after midnight, which will result in an incorrect, even negative, duration.
+You can easily trap yourself in when you submit your SAS program right before midnight while it ends after midnight.
+This will result in an incorrect, even negative, duration.

 I hope using this SAS timer will help you writing more efficient SAS programs.